Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/01-r-basics-and-environment.md

 # R Basics & Environment

-**R** is a powerful and widely used programming language for data analysis, statistics, visualization, and bioinformatics, and it will be the main tool used throughout this tutorial.
+**R** is a powerful and widely used programming language for **data analysis, statistics, visualization, and bioinformatics**.

 **Why is it called R?**
-R was developed by **Ross Ihaka** and **Robert Gentleman**.
+R was developed by **Ross Ihaka** and **Robert Gentleman** at the University of Auckland in the early 1990s.
 The name comes from the first letter of both of their first names and is also a reference to the earlier statistical programming language **S**.

 ## Introduction to RStudio